fluidself/fluidself.org/_books/philosophy/tao-te-ching-annotated-explained.md

 Those who have real virtue are not intentionally so; their actions are natural and unforced.
 Those who possess low virtue are not naturally virtuous, so they constantly have to remind themselves to act virtuously.
 Oftentimes, their actions advance specific personal agendas, such as improving their public image, assuaging guilty feelings, and so on.

 Those who have etiquette without the Tao act with contrived politeness and propriety.
-They fall back on protocol and rules to mask their true intentions, and if they fail to elicit from others the response they are looking for, they will use their arms--physical means--to force their views upon others in an aggressive manner.
+They fall back on protocol and rules to mask their true intentions, and if they fail to elicit from others the response they are looking for, they will use their arms—physical means—to force their views upon others in an aggressive manner.

 This is an admonition for us to focus on the inner essence instead of the veneer of superficiality.
 Instead of fussing over etiquette and knowledge, we should reach for benevolence, virtue … and finally the Tao.